What Jim Harrison Taught Me About Marriage

 I’m still thinking hard about marriage, love, and forming a forever union — a union of heads and hearts, with abundant heat.
 Just a couple of weeks before he died this March, I watched a 1993 French documentary about Jim.
 One short scene struck me as so piercingly beautiful I had to replay it a few times.
 Middle-aged Jim and his wife are driving down a country road.
 She is wearing bold dangly earrings.
 He reaches over from the driver’s seat to push back her hair and examine one of the pretty baubles in the most familiar, proprietary, curious, husbandly way, as if to say, “What is this new thing with which you’ve adorned yourself?” or “I know you — I know your head, your heart, your body.”
 Seeing this moment, I swallowed a sob.
 That small, intimate, seconds-long gesture encapsulated so much: what he cherished, what he guarded, what he held on to for nearly six decades despite inevitable difficulties, and what I want.

 coverJim and his wife had been married 56 years when she died last October.
 I sent him a card.
 Friends said the last thing he ever expected was that she would go first.
 He was the one with the unapologetic appetite for cigarettes, drinks, and rich foods.
 Six months later, he followed her.
 I heard the news on Easter Sunday, which seemed fitting; he’d mentioned during our first meeting at the Owl Bar that he’d been an ardent boy preacher and still believed in the resurrection.
 Of course his own resurrection will be perpetual: every time anybody turns a page of one of his books, there he will be.
 I went out and bought his latest, The Ancient Minstrel, the title novella of which is an imaginative memoir.
 Like so much of his other work, it alleviated my sadness, even though my sadness had been over the passing of the minstrel himself.
 When I got to the very last page of that story I lost my breath.
-I knew Jim wasn’t writing right to me — that he’d only thought of me for a fraction of the time that I’ve spent thinking of him — but that’s how it felt.
+I knew Jim wasn’t writing right to me — that I knew he’d only thought of me for a fraction of the time that I’d spent thinking of him — but that’s how it felt.
 Our communication had always concerned both writing and relationships.
 Now, it seemed, he was making his last definitive statement and proffering his final bit of advice on those subjects.
 They reached me with the same precision that a bird navigates to the end of his flyway with the help of the sun and stars:

 I feel absolutely vulnerable and realize it’s the best state for a writer whether in the woods or in the studio…Feeling bright-eyed, confident, and arrogant doesn’t do this job…You are far better off being lost in your work and writing over your head…You don’t want to be writing unless you’re giving your life to it.
 You should make a practice of avoiding all affiliations that might distract you.
 After fifty-five years of marriage it might occur to you it was the best idea of a lifetime.
 The sanity of a good marriage will enable you to get your work done.